 No stumbles, No Digg.
-Most of the part was natural search engine.
-Now if the script theory would have really worked my Alexa should have increased rather than dropping as my traffic was maximum in last 4 months.
+Most of the part was the natural search engine.
+If the script theory worked, my Alexa should have increased rather than dropped, as my traffic was maximum in the last four months.

-Here is one of statement from James post which gives a clear shot.
-This statement came as a comment on a bloggers post who did an experiment with alexa.
+Here is one of the statements from James’ post, which gives a clear shot.
+This statement came as a comment on a blogger’s post about who experimented with Alexa.

 Why did your rank improve?
 Your article prompted a lot of people with toolbars to visit your site.
 It is that simple.
-Don’t use our redirect.
-It causes load on our machines for no purpose whatsoever” – Geoffrey Mack
+Please don’t use our redirect.
+It causes load on our machines for no purpose whatsoever” – Geoffrey Mack.

-- Geeks, power users, webmasters and people who are aware of search engines.
+- Geeks, power users, webmasters, and people aware of search engines.

 - Diggers and Stumblers

-I am very sure most of the people who come from natural search engines don’t have Alexa tool bar and neither are aware of it and hence there was a drop in July ranking.
+I am very sure most people from natural search engines don’t have the Alexa toolbar, and neither is aware of it; hence, there was a drop in the July ranking.

-Agreed with James that if you want to improve alexa ranking there is only one way, Write Good articles.
+Agreed with James that if you want to improve your Alexa ranking, there is only one way, Write Good articles.
 But here are three more things you can do it also.

 - Get Stumbled.

 - Get on Digg Front Page.